 ~ Peter Kreeft

 I don’t remember a time when I didn’t go to church.
 At that time my parents seldom went, but sent us kids regularly.
 I had a childhood friend that I invited to church also.
-Though we learned many things at this church of our youth, there was also, in retrospect, some things that were missed.
+We learned many things at this church of our youth, but in retrospect, there were some vital things that we didn't understand.

 I remember one time when we were about 11 years old, we were at a church camp, and my friend and I talked about looking for the Garden of Eden.
 Indeed we were looking for something back then.
 Little did we realize what we were to eventually find.
-Thus it was at that time in our looking, we were baptized; having been taught that in doing so, one became a Christian; the implication was we were earning our way to God’s favor by our own keeping and doing.
+Thus it was at that time in our looking, we were baptized; having been taught that in doing so, one became a Christian.
+To be saved was by following a step by step formula that would bring us into God’s favor.
 I still remember the church camp sermon on the steps to heaven; all things we had to do.
-I don’t remember the word “grace” being used.
+If the word “grace” was used at all, I don't remember hearing it.

 In high school my friend began to drift away and started walking on the wilder side of life.
 At that time my own walk was something of the respectable hypocrite.
 For some reason I didn't stop going to church.
 I think in some sense I was seeking something I had yet to find.
 I could never be an atheist.
 Growing up on the farm so close to nature made it almost impossible not to believe in something much greater.